TenebrisNoctua/ClassPP/docs/tutorials/types.md

 }

 local newPerson = Person.new()
--- This only supports auto-completion of the members in the Public access specifier, and in functions, the typechecking will not work to its full extent.
+-- This only supports auto-completion of the members in the Public access specifier!
 ```

 If you want to create a class which supports all of the features of type completion features in Luau, you have to create a custom type and assign it to the created objects.
 In the tutorial below, you will learn how to create a basic `Person` type and assign it to the created object to enable the support.